marijnmarijntje/Programmeerproject/PROCESS.md

 ## Day 4 (12-01-2017)
 I decided to make one big JSON file instead of two files.
 This is easy for visualisation 2 and 4.
 However, more attention need to be given to the dual line graph.
 I also used all years (1960 till 2013) instead of 3 years.

+## Day 5 (13-01-2017)
+Today I made my worldmap, which can only be used for 1 year.
+The code is now written for 2013.
+I also made a linked piechart.
+It works, however it still needs te be prettier.
+The timeslider is already in the HTML file, but not working yet